 New Jersey Expands Medical Marijuana Program

-Posted by Marijuana Doctors on 03/30/2018 in Medical Marijuana Updates
+Posted by Marijuana Doctors on 03/30/2018 in Marijuana News and Updates

 The cannabis industry is continually evolving, including the medical and recreational programs that many states have established.
 On Tuesday, March 27, 2018, New Jersey Gov. Phil Murphy signed off on several expansions and changes to the state’s existing medical cannabis program, according to WABC, a New York TV station.